Condor-Performance-Modeling/how-to/README.md

 You can directly log into compute1-7 but they are LSF machines so interactive1/2 are preferred.

-When you first access C-AWS you will land you on gui1.
+When you first access C-AWS you will land on gui1.
 Once on gui1 you should switch to one of the interactive or compute machines.

 There are 3 gui machines, gui1-3.
 You can create a virtual desktop on any